Every Cut Lands

 on the Beat

-Set your BPM, add clips, and build music videos in musical lengths instead of dragging cuts around by hand.
-A beat sync video editor built around BPM-first timing.
-Faster workflow, cleaner rhythm, better YouTube output.
+Set your BPM, add clips, and build music videos where cuts land in bars instead of random timestamps.
+No more dragging things around by hand.

 Beat sync without timeline busywork